kelseymok/fermentation-station/recipes/miso.md

 2. Boil for 3 hours in water.
 Done marker: squish the soybean - it should be creamy and soft
 3. Mash with a potato masher
 4. Mix with Koji and salt
-5. Sterilise your fermentation container (I wipe things down with vodka)
+5. Sterilise your fermentation container (I wiped things down with vodka)
 6. Form palm-sized balls of paste.
 Pack into container.
 Squish so there are no air pockets
 7. Smooth the top surface of your mash, sprinkle with salt
 8. Cut a piece of baking paper to a size that covers surface of the mash and place directly on mash (ensure contact)